Academic Advising Information

 Reflecting our strong interest in providing undergraduates with individualized guidance, all members of the Psychology faculty serve as advisors.
 Students meet with their advisors to discuss career choices and to select coursework that will best prepare them for their goals.

-It is the responsibility of advisers to:
+It is the responsibility of advisors to:

 - Be available to their advisees, maintaining a reasonable number of office hours and communicating by other appropriate means.